20k-ultra/dotfiles/README.md

  - **topic/topicPkg.list**: Contains all the packages related to the topic.
 Can be a single package.
  - **topic/*.symlink**: Any file ending in *.symlink gets symlinked into your $HOME.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
 These get symlinked in when you run bootstrap.sh.

+## Design Inspiration

+Repo is inspired by https://github.com/holman/dotfiles approach to dotfile management by seperating software into topics and defining common interfaces to installing and configuring them.